SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 I decided to remove the "Coordination" pattern from the talk.
 At first, it felt like I was doing the talk an injustice, but the most important thing was to help the audience grasp patterns like Persistence, Efficient Retrieval and Efficient ingestion along with the underlying concepts like WAL (write-ahead log), fsync, B+Tree, Bloom filter etc. I wanted them to realize the value of understanding these patterns to effectively question database claims and choose the right database(s).
+I was able to convince myself with the idea of dropping the "Coordination" pattern.

 After practicing again, my talk time dropped to 21 minutes.